origamichat/origamichat/SECURITY.md

 # Security Policy

-**Origami Chat** is an open-source project committed to building secure, privacy-conscious, and developer-friendly infrastructure from the ground up.
+**Cossistant** is an open-source project committed to building secure, privacy-conscious, and developer-friendly infrastructure from the ground up.

 While we are not yet SOC 2 certified, we are actively developing with security best practices and compliance readiness in mind.